open-telemetry/opentelemetry-specification/specification/context/api-propagators.md

 Required arguments:

 - A `Context`.
 The Propagator MUST retrieve the appropriate value from the `Context` first, such as `SpanContext`, `CorrelationContext` or another cross-cutting concern context.
-For languages supporting current `Context` state, this argument is OPTIONAL, defaulting to the current `Context` instance.
 - The carrier that holds the propagation fields.
 For example, an outgoing message or HTTP request.

 #### Extract